November Snowboard test ride for 26-27 gear at Suginohara

 Weekdays are less crowded than weekends

-Everything you need to know about skiing at Myoko Suginohara
+Everything you need to know about Myoko Suginohara

 Suginohara is known for one of Japan’s longest runs (~8km+) and big vertical with scenic gondola-access laps.